-- ✓ Submitted to MDE a Water Supply Capacity Management Plan (WSCMP) as background data for this plan document to reflect the most current capacity - ✓ Adopted the Carroll County Water Resource Management Code, Chapter 218, which provides source water projection regulations - ✓ Adopted Wellhead Protection article into the Town Code - ✓ Adopted Water Supply Protection requirements into the Town Code (Provides regulations related to recharge management) - ✓ Adopted an Adequate Public Facilities Ordinance
+- ✓ Submitted to MDE a Water Supply Capacity Management Plan (WSCMP) as background data for this plan document to reflect the most current capacity - ✓ Adopted the Carroll County Water Resource Management Code, Chapter 218, which provides source water projection regulations - ✓ Adopted Wellhead Protection article into the Town Code - ✓ Adopted Water Supply Protection requirements into the Town Code (Provides regulations related to recharge management)

-■ Support the rezoning by the County of appropriate areas outside the Town's future annexation line (Growth Area Boundary) to be consistent with other areas of the county that are not within a DGA to reflect desired future buildout scenario for Mount Airy
+✓ Adopted an Adequate Public Facilities Ordinance

-Update the WSCMP worksheets developed as background data for this plan document to reflect the most current information, then complete and submit a full WSCMP to MDE for review Amend the Mount Airy Comprehensive Plan to reduce the size of the Mount Airy GAB to more closely reflect a balance between future demand and potential water supply capacity Amend the Municipal Growth Element of the Mount Airy Comprehensive Plan and associated annexation areas, as needed, to reflect the changes recommended in this plan Long-term Periodically review and update the Water Supply Capacity Management Plan (WSCMP) as a mechanism to continue to track, monitor, and evaluate available capacity Identify and develop, as needed, new water supplies adequate to support planned future owth without over-allocating available sources System-Specific "To Do" Action Items: Short-term Water Supply Solutions Middle Run Branch (Harrison/Leishear) Wells: Anticipated yield 0.150 mgd South Branch Well: Anticipated yield 0.075 mgd ☐ Middle Run Branch (Gillis Falls) Well: Anticipated yield 0.050 mgd Short-term Strategy/ies Amend the Mount Airy comprehensive plan to reduce the size of the Mount Airy GAB to more closely reflect a balance between future demand and potential water supply capacity Long-term Strategy/ies ■ Explore additional sources for future water supply to prepare for policy changes or other changes that would result in the need for additional available water capacity Long-term Water Supply Options Note: These are options that will be considered for long-term supply.
+- Update the WSCMP worksheets developed as background data for this plan document to reflect the most current information, then complete and submit a full WSCMP to MDE for review - Ensure that the the Mount Airy Comprehensive Plan reflects a balance between future demand and potential water supply capacity - Amend the Municipal Growth Element of the Mount Airy Comprehensive Plan and associated annexation areas, as needed, to reflect the changes recommended in this plan

+Periodically review and update the Water Supply Capacity Management Plan (WSCMP) as a mechanism to continue to track, monitor, and evaluate available capacity

+2. Identify and develop, as needed, new water supplies adequate to support planned future growth without over-allocating available sources

+- Middle Run Branch (Harrison/Leishear) Wells: Anticipated yield 0.150 mgd - South Branch Well: Anticipated yield 0.075 mgd - Middle Run Branch (Gillis Falls) Well: Anticipated yield 0.050 mgd - Ben's Branch Well: Anticipated yield 0.030 mgd

+Ensure that the Mount Airy comprehensive plan e closely reflects a balance between future demand and potential water supply capacity

+Evaluate options to bring source and operational flexibility to the current system to provide overall reliability, security and protection for current users

+Explore additional sources for future water supply to prepare for policy changes or other changes that would result in the need for additional available water capacity Long-term Water Supply Options

+Note: These are options that will be considered for long-term supply.
 However, inclusion here does not imply that there is a definite plan to move forward with an option.
 Exploring additional sources, even for those systems that currently project enough capacity to meet demand, is included in order to be prepared for policy changes or other changes that would result in the need for additional available water capacity.

 Groundwater Wells: Drill and develop 5 groundwater wells (based on the average MDE appropriation of existing Mount Airy wells) to meet projected additional demand of approximately 364,000 gpd.
 This is based on the 2003 adopted town comprehensive plan and the 2006 adopted 'environs' plan.
 [Note: The number of wells estimated by Malcolm Pirnie to be needed would be less with the increase in appropriation to 910,000 gpd.]
-Obtain control (annex, purchase, or designate as planned WSA) over sufficient acreage in the appropriate watershed(s) to meet the MDE-required amount of recharge Begin MDE water appropriation permitting process Acquire ownership or easement of well site(s)Drill and develop well site(s) • • • • • • • • • • • • • • • • • • • •